 Peter Pan collar – Small round collars perfect for layering under a sweater.
 They flipped out over the sweater and layered on top.
 Small and dainty, they were a softer alternative to the point collar.
 Also called Ivy League collars, they were often white with a contrasting body color.
-Many times, collars were sold separately and stitched into tops and sweaters and then tossed out once they looked worn.
+Many times, collars were sold separately and stitched into tops and sweaters, then tossed out once they looked worn.
 They must have taken history notes from the teens and ’20s, when men’s collars were sold detachable for the same reason.

 Detached or attached collars came in pique cotton (practical) and angora fur (long rabbit fur strands) that were soft and warm in winter.
 Some were accented with pearls and beads for a little more richness.
 A more youthful look had two little pompoms attached to the cords that tied in the front.
 The very wealthy could afford mink fur collars.
 They attached to warm sweaters and wool overcoats.
 So chic!

 Classic collars – Pointed collars fastened to a small V neckline.
-They were often in white, but pastels, plaids, checks and thin stripes were common, too.
-They were the mostly tailored or menswear looking 1950s shirt.
+They were often white, but pastels, plaids, checks and thin stripes were common, too.
+Shirt with this collar were the mostly tailored or menswear looking 1950s shirt.
+The Italian collar became a very popular alternative.
+It had a lifted collar with flared point out to the shoulders.

-The portrait collar was an oversized point collar that peeled out to the side into a small V. It framed faces nicely and gave a regal, sophisticated look.
+The portrait collar was an oversized point or round roll collar that peeled out around the neckline.
+It framed faces nicely and gave a regal, sophisticated look.

 Boat necks – The fancier French name for these was Bateau.
 They were large oval necklines, popular in knits that could be pulled overhead.
-Collars were attached to them, but never stayed put very well.
 The “Sabrina” Bateau had two bows on either shoulder.
-It was made popular by Audrey Hepburn, whose short-statured and simple gamin look appeared best in the style (hiding her skinny collarbone).
+It was made popular by Audrey Hepburn, whose short-statured and simple gamine look appeared best in the style (hiding her skinny collarbone).

 Cowl collars were boat-shaped with gathers draped around the neck and shoulders.
 They were a winter favorite in wool jersey and other soft medium-weight fabrics.